“In Memoriam A. H. H.” – Alfred, Lord Tennyson

 I’m offering up first the Sixth Cello

-Suite, D major, played by Jian Wang
+Suite, D major, played by Jian Wang,

 someone I’d never heard of, in a

-dazzling performance in Pyeongchang
+dazzling performance in Pyeongchang,

-place I’d neither ever heard of, until
+a place I’d neither ever heard of, until

 only very recently